SimLi1333/vidra/docs/docs/guides/usage.md

 apiVersion: v1
 kind: ConfigMap
 metadata:
   name: vidra-config
   labels:
     app: vidra # Important: This label is used to identify the operator's resources.
   namespace: vidra-system
 data:
   requeueSyncAfter: "1m" # How often Vidra syncs with Infrahub. (if you do not want to use the default value of 1 minute)
-    requeueRecourcesAfter: "1m" # How often managed resources are being reconciled. (if you do not want to use the default value of 10 minutes)
+  requeueResourcesAfter: "1m" # How often managed resources are reconciled. (if you do not want to use the default value of 10 minutes)
-    queryName: "ArtifactIDs" # Infrahub graphQL query name for geting Artifact IDs. (if you do not want to use the default value of "ArtifactIDs")
+  queryName: "ArtifactIDs" # Infrahub GraphQL query name for getting Artifact IDs. (if you do not want to use the default value of "ArtifactIDs")
   eventBasedReconcile: "true" # Enable event-based reconciliation. (default is false)
 ```
 <Admonition type="note" title="Note">
 All the fields in the ConfigMap are optional and can be customized according to your needs.
 If you do not specify a field, Vidra will use its default values.